The stars fell wrong.The stars fell wrong.

 The shapes in the clearing heaved, still moving, still alive despite everything.

 Renn stood transfixed.
-Torven's stomach dropped.
+Torven's hand shot out.

 When the third burst came, fire sprayed wide, weaker but wild, straight toward Renn.